 You normally retrieve your license yourself from the ARM web licensing portal.
-See Accessing the ARM web licensing portal from the License Wizard v4.x on page 2-6.
+See Accessing the ARM web licensing portal from the License Wizard v4.x on page 2-5.

-If you are adding this license to a license server that is already used for licensing FLEXnet managed tools, the same utilities must be used for all tools.
-You must therefore ensure that all of the license server utilities are upgraded to the latest version used by the any of the various tools that you have.

-If you are installing a server license for OptimoDE technology based tools, the procedure differs slightly from that for other ARM products.
+If you are adding this license to a license server that is already used for licensing FlexNet managed tools, the same utilities must be used for all tools.
+You must therefore ensure that all e license server utilities are upgraded to the latest version used by the any of the various s that you have. ou are installing a server license for OptimoDE technology based tools, the procedure differently from that for other ARM products. - Caution --- must not change anything already present in the license file other than the server name and number, otherwise the license file becomes invalid.
+Befo ore you can use your license file, you must modify it as follows: 1.
+Move the license file to a known location on the server, or each of the three servers if you are using a triple server arrangement.

---Caution --

-You must not change anything already present in the license file other than the server name and port number, otherwise the license file becomes invalid.

-Before you can use your license file, you must modify it as follows:

-1. Move the license file to a known location on the server, or each of the three servers if you are using a triple server arrangement.
 A suitable place for the license file is the same directory as your license server software.
 The suggested file name is license.dat, and this name is used throughout this document to refer to the license file.
 If you want to call the file something else, substitute your file name for license.dat.

-- 2. Open a text editor to modify your license.dat file. - 3.
-Replace this_host in the license file with the corresponding server name.
+2. Open a text editor to modify your license.dat file.
+3. Replace this_host in the license file with the corresponding server name.
 If you are using a triple server arrangement, replace this_host, this_host2 and this_host3 with the server names that match the host IDs.
 The first server listed is the master.
 This edit must be made on each of the three servers.

-If the host ID in the license file is incorrect or if the server host ID has changed, you must apply to ARM for a new license file.

-- 4. Add the port number after each host ID.
+Note If the host ID in the license file is incorrect or if the server host ID has changed, you must apply to ARM for a new license file.
+4. Add the port number after each host ID.
 By default, the port number is 8224.
 If you do not define a port, the operating system chooses one in the range from 27000 to 27009.
-This number might change if the server is rebooted. - 5.
-Save your edited license file as a plain text file.
+This number might change if the server is rebooted.
+5. Save your edited license file as a plain text file.
+Note and you wanted to use port number 8224 on your license server called synchrotron, you must change the line to:

-- Note -

-If you make a mistake when editing your license file, you can download the original license file again from the ARM web licensing portal.